5c077m4n/await-fn/readme.md

 	- `throwError: boolean` set to true if you wish the error to be thrown instead of returned (*this option has been renamed from `throw`*).

+	- `returnOne: boolean` set to true so the result will be only in one parameter (instead of an array of two) - it can be either a result or an error.

 ### Returned values:

 And the results will be returned like this: